If you cannot find the answer to your question, please Contact Us.

 The Manuals are the only official reference texts for the NPPF Step 2 Legal Examination (formerly OSPRE® Part 1) for promotion to sergeant or inspector.
 For a full description, please visit our product information pages.

-What is the Blackstone's Police Q&A?
+What are the Blackstone's Police Q&As?

-This is a new, online multiple-choice questions database for NPPF Step 2 Legal Examination candidates, containing only ‘Type A’ Q&As (the only type you will see in your exam).
+This is an online multiple-choice questions database for NPPF Step 2 Legal Examination candidates, containing only ‘Type A’ Q&As (the only type you will see in your exam).
 Users can choose as many subject areas as they would like to answer questions on, or choose to sit a mock exam (either a quarter, half, or full exam), and detailed feedback on performance will be given.
-All answers to the Q&A are explained and there are cross-references to the Police Manuals so you can easily go back and revise the relevant subject area.
+All answers to the Q&A are explained in depth and there are cross-references to the Police Manuals so you can easily go back and revise the relevant subject area.

 What are the Blackstone's Police Investigators’ Manual and Workbook?